heptarch/heptarch.github.io/drafts/will.md

 mathjax: true
 comments: true
 title:  "Computational free will"
-categories: [AI, writing, art, philosophy]
+categories: [Philosophy, simulation]
-date:  2026-06-03
+date:  2026-06-04
 ---

-**June 3, 2026.** *Mining an unexpected connection between free will and simulation.*
+**June 4, 2026.** *Mining an unexpected connection between free will and simulation.*

 ## Introduction

 Suppose we are living in a simulation.
 A disturbing possibility is that the simulators could be influencing our decisions, not by violent, large-scale interventions (these violate the integrity of the simulation), but by *nudging*: microchanges at the level of neurons or electro-cortical fields designed to induce certain outcomes.
 Simulators might do this because they are studying us, because they are "playing us" in some sort of video game (think *Being John Malkovich*), or because (as we will explore below) they want to guide towards cheaper regions of simulation space.

-We will explore from a few different perspectives mathematical reasons to think this is impossible.
-Those reasons are based on the assumption that
+We will make mathematical arguments, from a few different perspectives, that infulencing decisions this way is impossible.
+To be clear, the arguments are based on the assumption that simulators share our math and physics, and that even if they can simulate a whole universe, they are compute-constrained in that they cannot simulate things *exponentially large* in the size of our universe.
+I should also make it clear I do not believe we live in a simulation, in some sense

 <!-- ## Introduction